 Everything I know about Batman I learned from Batman: The Animated Series and Knightfall.

 I grew up in a town of merely 200 people.
 When the comic book vanished from grocery store racks across the country to be sold almost exclusively in niche comic shops I was left out in the cold.
 For years I only had my copies of Knightfall and VHS tapes of Animated Series episodes recorded from countless Saturday mornings to keep my interest in the Dark Knight alive.
 I know that you came here for a review and not a walk down memory lane with me, but I want to state how significant reading this book again was for me.
 I had not read this story since I was a child.
 Not since my family moved to a new town with a comic shop filled with all new books have I touched Knightfall.
 So naturally I was afraid that if I read it it wouldn’t hold up to the memory.
 In my mind this is one of the greatest Batman stories ever told.
-I’ve been saying to is for years anyway, but what if I’ve been blinded by nostalgia?
+I’ve been saying it is for years anyway, but what if I’ve been blinded by nostalgia?
 What if the foundation of everything I believe makes a good Batman event is mediocre at best?
 If I read Knightfall again and hate it…what then?

 For those who may not know, Knightfall is about the, well, the Fall of the Knight.
 Batman.
 You can’t even look at the cover of this thing without seeing major spoilers.
 I think everyone knows at this point that Bane breaks Batman the same way everyone knows that Darth Vader is Luke’s father.